ffm5113/cpp_diagonal_distance_calc/README.md

 A function then passes the reference variables to a 2nd function, which calculates and displays the length of the longest possible diagonal distance from corner to corner of a rectangular room.

-This example demonstrates how variable aliases can be created with reference variables.
+This example also demonstrates how variable aliases can be created with reference variables.

 Link the main cpp file: <a href="">Diagonal Distance Calculator C++ Program</a>